Gabriele Mascazzini

-Gabriele Mascazzini (born 9 March 1995) is an Italian-born, Swiss footballer who currently plays as a forward for South WestPhoenix FC.
+Gabriele Mascazzini (born 9 March 1995) is an Italian-born, Swiss footballer who currently plays as a forward for South West Phoenix FC.

 Club career

 Mascazzini started his career with Swiss lower-league side FC Mendrisio, before moving to professional outfit FC Lugano in 2017, where he featured solely for their under-21 side.
 After that, he played for Stallion Laguna in the Philippines.